Ramoju/Swift-Practice/README.md

 - Functions<br/>
 - Closures <br/>
 - Structs and Classes and <br/>
-- yes we cannot Optionals as optional
+- yes we cannot leave Optionals as optional